The Beta Honors Club at Weddington Middle School found a creative way to motivate other students to donate coats to Steve's Coats for Kids.

 “We have a strict uniform dress code here.
 If a student donates a coat, they can wear jeans on a particular day,” Forbes said.

 WSOC-TV’s Steve’s Coats for Kids collects coats for local children who live in need, and the coats are distributed by Crisis Assistance Ministry.

 “A lot of our students are blessed.
 We stress community service to the students and helping those that are less fortunate," Forbes said.
 "We are hoping that they will want to continue to help people as they get older.”

-The school’s collection will run from Jan.
-4 through Jan.
-11. The student-officers will be spearheading the fundraiser as a part of their winter community service project.
+The student-officers will be spearheading the fundraiser as part of their winter community service project.